-The Parent is also subject to ongoing litigation in relation to the Estonia matter.
-This includes, inter alia, an action against the Parent and Danske Markets, Inc. (and other defendants) in the United States District Court for the Eastern District of New York and a number of court cases initiated against the Parent in Denmark.
-The Parent intends to defend itself against the various claims.
-The timing of completion of any such lawsuits (pending or threatening) and their outcome are uncertain and could be material.
+The Parent is also subject to ongoing litigation in relation to the Estonian AML matter.
+This includes, inter alia, an action filed against the Parent in the United States District Court for the Eastern District of New York and a number of court cases initiated against the Parent in Denmark.
+The civil claims were not included in the coordinated resolutions with DoJ, SEC, and SCU.
+The Parent will continue to defend itself vigorously against these claims.
+The timing of completion of such civil claims (pending or threatening) and their outcome are uncertain and could be material.